himanshuchitoria/Himanshu_22BCE10118_Assignment1/readme.md

 ## Development Highlights

-- Integration with Google Gemini LLM through the official `google-genai` Python client ensures powerful, grounded natural language and code generation.
+- It can be integrated with Google Gemini LLM via the official python client, named as Google-genai, to provide strong grounded natural language and code generation.
-- Vector store implementation enables semantic retrieval, improving relevance and accuracy of generated test cases.
+- Semantic retrieval through the implementation of a vector store allows relevance and accuracy of generated test cases.
-- Fully asynchronous FastAPI backend optimizes handling of request concurrency.
+- FastAPI backend is fully asynchronous, which maximizes the processing of request concurrency.
-- Modular design separates ingestion, embedding, LLM logic, API routing, and front end cleanly.
+- Ingestion, embedding, LLM logic, API routing and front end are decoupled.
-- Comprehensive logs and error handling facilitate debugging and maintainability.
+- Full logs and error handling provide maintainability and debugging.

 ---

 ## Thank You
+Himanshu 22BCE10118

 ---